xaviml/controllerx/docs/start/installation.md

 # AppDaemon installation

 Before installing ControllerX, we will need to install AppDaemon first.
 For this, you can follow the [official documentation](https://appdaemon.readthedocs.io/en/latest/INSTALL.html) for it.
-I personally recommend to install the `AppDaemon 4` addon from the `Add-on store`.
-Once the addon is install, you can run it and it will set up everything for you.
+I personally recommend to install the `AppDaemon` addon from the `Add-on store` on your Home Assistant.
+Once the addon is installed, you can run it and it will set up everything for you.
 It will create a folder in `/config/appdaemon` with the needed structure for AppDaemon to run.

 _You can read [here](/controllerx/others/run-appdaemon) what's AppDaemon and why is needed._